jorgemunozl/input-leap-computer/README.md

 3. **Resources**: Only runs when you actually need it

 **The workflow is:**
-1. **Main computer**: Start Input Leap server manually
+1. **Main computer**: Start Input Leap Server GUI → Click "Start"
-2. **This machine**: Connects automatically (if configured)
+2. **This machine**: Connects automatically with `leap start`
 3. **Use Input Leap**: Move mouse/keyboard seamlessly
-4. **Done**: Stop server when finished
+4. **Done**: Stop server GUI when finished

 **Common mistakes:**
 - ❌ Expecting server to start automatically
+- ❌ Running `leap start` on server (wrong - use GUI instead)
-- ❌ Forgetting to configure client IP on server
+- ❌ Forgetting to click "Start" in server GUI
-- ❌ Not starting server before trying to connect
+- ❌ Not starting server before trying to connect client
-- ✅ Start server manually, client connects automatically
+- ✅ Start server GUI first, then run `leap start` on client

 ## �🤗 For Complete Beginners